-High performance: It’s using sine wave technology with an ultra-quiet pump and stable performance.
+High performance: It uses sine wave technology with an ultra-quiet pump and stable performance.
 The double impeller structure creates robust water circulation, 4300-4600 GPH crossflow for the entire tank, ensuring no dead spots.

 Usability: This unit is suitable for both freshwater and saltwater.
-Although it can produce a high flow rate, you can easily adjust the flow rate with a built-in controller.
+Although it can produce a high flow rate, you can easily adjust it with a built-in controller.
 In addition, different flow patterns and wave actions can be generated.
 One single unit is capable to cover

 - The pump is unbelievably strong

 - Super silent

 The Uniclife wavemaker has three different sizes, but here I’ll talk specifically about the 2100 GPH wavemaker model.

 It is suitable in 20-60 gallons tanks and applicable for both freshwater and reef tanks.